TBU Meaning in Text Explained with Real Chat Examples 💬

 TBU = To Be Updated.

-The abbreviation is used when something is not confirmed yet and the person plans to update or share new information later.
+People use the abbreviation when they have not confirmed something yet and plan to share new information later.
 It helps keep conversations quick and clear, especially when timing, plans, or decisions are still pending.

 People often use TBU in situations like: